 Until recently, nootropics have managed to stay under the radar as Silicon Valley’s best-kept secret, the fuel of biohackers and the breakfast of power athletes, detailed on blogs and message boards but shuttered from the mainstream’s spotlight.

-Now, as the category explodes with new entrants, there are more nootropics brands than ever fighting to win eyeballs and wallet share.
+As the category explodes with new entrants, more nootropics brands than ever are fighting to win eyeballs and wallet share.
 We’ve been taking nootropics long before Bradley Cooper’s character popularized a “limitless” pill in 2011, and we’ve tested every notable nootropic ingredient and product on the market.
-It’s never been a more important time to debunk some common myths about nootropics as well as review our preferred brand, Thesis.

 Myth: Nootropics help you access 100% of your brain.

 Fact: You already use nearly 100% of your brain every day, even when sleeping.